andrewjstone/concord-bft/orrery/README.md

 ## Executor
 Orrery deliberately separates logic and state from threads of execution.
-You'll notice that in the discussion of components above, that user code only defined message handlers.
+You'll notice that in the discussion of components above, that user code only defines message handlers.
 Yet, how those handlers were called, and by whom was left unstated.
 The job of calling component handlers is performed  by `Executors`.
 Components are statically assigned to executors at startup, and executors are in charge of receiving and forwarding messages to their respective components.